grpc/proposal/A92-xds-ext-authz.md

 `failure_mode_allow_header_add` config field is true, then the filter will add a `x-envoy-auth-failure-mode-allowed: true` header to the data plane RPC.

+#### ExtAuthz Side Channel

+The ext_authz filter will create a gRPC channel to the ext_authz server.
+It will use the mechanism described in [A102] to determine the server to talk to and the channel credentials to use.

+We do not want to recreate this channel on LDS updates, unless the target URI or channel credentials changes.
+The ext_authz filter will use the filter state retention mechanism described in [A83] to retain the channel across updates.

+TODO: stats plugin propagation?

 ### Filter Configuration